 The Visiting Nurse Service of New York has always been committed to providing charitable care to people in our community who are in need—even during the COVID-19 pandemic.
 Although the diseases and living conditions have changed since VNSNY’s founding in 1893, our commitment to the people who need our care hasn’t.
-In 2019—together with our generous supporters and community partners—VNSNY provided $42 million in charitable programs and community care.
-These programs touch the lives of more than 15,000 patients each year, from newborns to centenarians, regardless of their ability to pay.
+In 2020—together with our generous supporters and community partners—VNSNY provided $53 million in charitable programs and community care.
+These programs touch the lives of thousands of patients each year, from newborns to centenarians, regardless of their ability to pay.

 VNSNY provides free and discounted interdisciplinary home care to thousands of under- or uninsured New Yorkers who otherwise might go without care.
 We also help eligible individuals enroll in Medicaid and/or Medicare so they can access the care they need.
 Through the Patient Assistance Program Fund, VNSNY clinicians provide vulnerable, disadvantaged patients with resources that promote comfort and healing, such as prescription medications, eyeglasses, and air conditioners.